BDC Hamburger Icon

 3. Train your employees to follow security procedures.

-Your data security requires that employees understand your policies and procedures.
+It is essential that employees understand your policies and procedures.
 Clearly define password requirements, user access rules and any other security measures.
 Give examples of different scenarios people use to gain information.
 Alert employees about telephone callers requesting personal or business information.

-Stay up to date on laws and regulations regarding the proper disposal techniques for sensitive files and data.
+You and your team should also stay up to date on laws and regulations regarding the proper disposal techniques for sensitive files and data.
 Although technology allows more convenience, it also introduces dangers.
 Connecting more devices — like smartphones, tablets and even smartwatches — gives hackers additional ways to break in and obtain personal and proprietary data.

 Types of business data breaches